Are you a writer looking for white paper clients?

 Client-finding strategy #4: Develop your outbound marketing

-Outbound marketing is the opposite: going out and pitching your services to prospective clients through traditional selling.
+Outbound marketing is the opposite: going out and pitching your services to prospective clients.

 One proven technique is to draw up a list of Dream Clients you would love to work with.

-Then study each one, analyze the white papers they do, and find out who there is responsible for white papers.
+Then study each one, analyze the white papers they do, and find out who at the company is responsible for white papers.

-When you have enough samples and testimonials, approach each Dream Client in turn, perhaps one a day or one a week, depending on how hungry you are.
+When you have enough samples and testimonials, approach each Dream Client in turn.
+Make a plan to contact one a day or one a week, depending on how hungry you are.

-Use a combination of direct mail, e-mail and phone calls.
+Use some combination of LinkedIn, e-mail, direct mail, and phone calls.
 Don’t expect a mass e-mail to get you anywhere.

 If you like selling, unlike most writers, this is probably the best way to go.